SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-itachi_uchiha.md

 I am confident of completing this project because this project interests me a lot and also fits my current skill sets.
 Also, I have worked on projects having strict deadlines and high dependencies on other teammates' progress.

 I will work on the project regularly and also regularly update mentors with my progress and also seek guidance if I am stuck at a particular problem.
 I will also push code regularly so that the mentors can keep track of my progress.
-Also I’ll try to make the commit messages and documentation clear and concise to help anyone who works with the code in the future.
+Also I'll try to make the commit messages and documentation clear and concise to help anyone who works with the code in the future.

-I am already very familiar with Fido’s working and I should be able to get things done quickly.
+I am already very familiar with Fido's working and I should be able to get things done quickly.

 Even after the project ends, I will be available if anyone has any questions regarding my code.

 ### Benefits to the Community

 * **Webapp** - Ready availability of solar activity data along with AR information will aid in flare prediction.
-Also the attached python scripts will give users an idea of how to use SunPy’s various clients.
+Also the attached python scripts will give users an idea of how to use SunPy's various clients.
 * **DSCOVR client** - Users can now get DSCOVR data using SunPy
 * Users can get proton/electron flux data using SunPy